davift/getting-shells/README.md

 ## Purpose

 Automation tool for listening and starting shells sessions.\
-Both, the listener and the victim scripts check for already installed applications.\
+Both, the listener and the victim scripts check for installed resources.\
-This tool makes it very easy to try many ways lots of ways to get a shell by selecting numbers from a menu.
+This tool simplifies the successive trials of starting a shell by selecting options from a menu.

 ## Quick Execution